Storymakers Conference Faculty***UNDER CONSTRUCTION TO ADD 2018 FACULTY***

 Sarah M. Eden

 Sarah M. Eden is a USA Today Bestselling author of witty and charming historical romances.
 Combining her obsession with history and affinity for tender love stories, Sarah loves crafting witty characters and heartfelt romances set against rich historical backdrops.
 Sarah holds a bachelor’s degree in research and has traveled far and wide in search of just the right details to give her writing authenticity and depth.
 You can learn more about Sarah on her website.

 Rosalyn Eves grew up in the Rocky Mountains, dividing her time between reading books and bossing her siblings into performing her dramatic scripts.
 As an adult, the reading and telling of stories is still one of her favorite things to do.
 She has a PhD in English, emphasis on rhetoric and composition, from Penn State, and she teaches writing at Southern Utah University.
 Her debut novel, a historical YA fantasy, BLOOD ROSE REBELLION, comes out March 2017 from Knopf/Random House.
 You can Find Rosalyn Eves on her website HERE.

-USA TODAY bestselling author Stacy Henrie is the author of western romances and the Of Love and War series, which includes Hope at Dawn, a 2015 RITA Award finalist for excellence in romance.
+USA Today bestselling author Stacy Henrie is the author of western romances, the anthology Love for All Seasons, and World War One romances, which include Hope at Dawn, a 2015 RITA Award finalist for excellence in romance.
 She was born and raised in the West, where she currently resides with her family.
-She enjoys reading, road trips, interior decorating, chocolate, and most of all, laughing with her husband and kids.
-You can find Stacy on her website, HERE.
+She enjoys reading, road trips, interior decorating, chocolate, and most of all laughing with her husband and kids.

 Charlie N. Holmberg